c3g/GenPipes_Docs/docs/source/get-started/troubleshooting_rt_issues.rst

 **Fix**

 This is a very common issue.
 GenPipes pipeline command does NOT issue the commands on its own.
 When you run the pipeline, it simply generates a bunch of commands to execute but does not execute them.
 You need to redirect the output of pipeline command into a file and then bash execute that file containing all the commands corresponding to a genomic analysis.
-See Mathieu Bourgey's `response for details <https://groups.google.com/forum/#!msg/genpipes/4jxFWDC_Otw/K0ULgt7-AQAJ;context-place=forum/genpipes>`_.
+See GenPipes Google Group discussions and Mathieu Bourgey's `response for details <https://groups.google.com/forum/#!msg/genpipes/4jxFWDC_Otw/K0ULgt7-AQAJ;context-place=forum/genpipes>`_.

 ----